lilarin/CAD-Discord-Server-Dashboard/README.md

       ```bash
       docker-compose up --build
       ```
-    > This will build both the backend and frontend Docker images and start the services

 Once the installation is complete, and Docker Compose is running:

 1. **Access the Frontend:** Open your web browser and go to the URL where your frontend is running.
-If you are running the backend locally with Docker Compose, this will be `http://127.0.0.1:8080`
+If you are running locally with Docker Compose, this will be `http://127.0.0.1:8080`
 2. **Login:** Click on the **"Login via Discord"** button to authenticate with your Discord account.
 Ensure you are logged into the correct Discord account in your browser